 - Associate departures with something good.
-Before you do leave, give your pet something pleasurable to distract him, such as a treat-filled toy or other pet-safe toy.
+Before you do leave, give your pet something pleasurable to distract them, such as a treat-filled toy or other pet-safe toy.

 - Ignore your pet when you depart and arrive at home.
 Don’t reward your pet’s attention-seeking behaviors with high-pitched pledges of love.
-Simply ignore him for 10 to 15 minutes and only give him attention when he is calm.
+Simply ignore them for 10 to 15 minutes and only give them attention when it is calm.

 - Reward independence.
-Show your pet he doesn’t need to be superglued to your side at all times.
-Provide him with a comfy bed and toys in another room.
+Show your pet it doesn’t need to be superglued to your side at all times.
+Provide them with a comfy bed and toys in another room.
 A pheromone diffuser in the room may also help your pet stay calm.